realmar/Pipes/README.md

 ## Further Work / Ideas

 - Add more processors which are useful!
-- Distributed junctions which allow to send the processed data to another computer for further processing
+- Distributed pipe connectors which allow to send the processed data to another computer for further processing
 - Async/await process strategy

 ## License